oracle/node-oracledb/doc/api.md

   inferred from the input data type.
-Alternatively it can be explicitly set to `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE`, `oracledb.BLOB`, `oracledb.CLOB` or `oracledb.BUFFER`, matching the data type of the Node.js value or variable.
+Alternatively it can be explicitly set to `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE`, `oracledb.BLOB`, `oracledb.CLOB` or `oracledb.BUFFER`, or the name of an Oracle Database object or collection, or a [DbObject Class](#dbobjectclass) type.
+This must match the data type of the Node.js value or variable.
 The output data type will always be the same as the input data type.

   For `oracledb.BIND_OUT` parameters the `type` attribute will be the node-oracledb or Node.js data type that data will be returned as.
   It should be `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE`,
   `oracledb.BUFFER`, `oracledb.CURSOR`, `oracledb.BLOB`, or
-  `oracledb.CLOB`.
+  `oracledb.CLOB`, or the name of an Oracle Database object or collection, or a [DbObject Class](#dbobjectclass) type.
 If `type` is not specified for OUT binds then `oracledb.STRING` is assumed.

   Oracle Database CLOB data can be bound with a `type` of `oracledb.STRING` to return a Node.js String, or as `type` of